Life has been great for me.

 I surrounded myself with friends who I really love and are real.
 Within my small circle, I am safe with them and our friendships couldn’t be better.
 They’ve been there for me all along through the ups and downs.

 I Am Happy…I Am Blessed

-So why the sad tones to this post?
+So why the sad tones of this post?

 But let’s not talk about that.
 I closed that chapter and I thanked him from the bottom of my heart because he showed me that I still am capable to love and put faith back in a relationship.
 Even when it has to end.

-As content as I am with how my life is going right now, there’s still a pang of loneliness that comes and kick me hard.
-And no matter how much I tried to shut it down, to ignore it, to occupies my mind with something else it would only work for a little while before the loud sounds of loneliness starts echoing in my busy life.
+As content as I am with how my life is going right now, there’s still a pang of loneliness that comes and kicks me hard.
+And no matter how much I tried to shut it down, to ignore it, to occupies my mind with something else it would only work for a little while before the loud sounds of loneliness start echoing in my busy life.

 It took me weeks to gather enough courage to type this…

 It’s no longer the pain of divorce.
-Actually Mr. X and I had came a long way that we can crack friendly jokes to one another now without me wanting to punch him in the face.
+Actually, Mr. X and I had come a long way that we can crack friendly jokes to one another now without me wanting to punch him in the face.
 See, I did have come a long way.